notaryproject/roadmap/README.md

 - Iterate on supporting additional signature formats in the specification
 - Support Revocation in the Notation Client

+### Leading up to the first GA release
+At present four milestones are planned leading up to the first release alpha-1 : Date xxx  : Goal - Get feedback on the notation CLI client and notation alpha-2 : Date xxx  : Goal - Update specfication and iteration on the notation CLI clients and SDK alpha-3 : Date xxx  : Goal -
+RC-1    : Date xxx  : Goal - This is the first release, also referred it as the GA release

 ## Getting Involved

 Please file [GitHub issues](https://github.com/notaryproject/notaryproject/issues) to propose features and identify bugs.
 See more information about how to get involved with the community [here](https://github.com/notaryproject).